Mattbusel/Project_Perfume/README.md

-Fragrance Chatbot with Email Functionality
+# Fragrance Chatbot with Email Functionality

-This project is a Python script that allows you to interact with a fragrance expert AI and get recommendations on various fragrances.
-It also provides the option to email the responses to yourself or others.
+This project is a Python-based web application that allows you to interact with a fragrance expert AI and get recommendations on various fragrances.
+It also provides the option to email the responses.

 Features
-Chatbot Interaction:
+Chatbot Interaction (Implemented):

-Ask questions about fragrances, such as popular choices, recommendations for specific occasions, or personalized suggestions based on your preferences.
+Ask questions about fragrances through a web interface.
 Receive informative and helpful responses from the AI fragrance expert.
-Email Functionality:
+Email Functionality (Implemented):

-Option to send the chatbot's responses via email.
+Option to send the chatbot's responses via email directly from the web interface.
-Specify the recipient's email address and a subject for the email.
+The user can provide their email address to receive the response.
+Progress
+Basic Flask App (Implemented):

+A Flask web application has been set up with routes to handle user interactions and AJAX requests.
+An index.html template provides the basic user interface for the chatbot.
+Dynamic Response Display (Pending):

+AJAX functionality is yet to be implemented to update the chatbot's responses without requiring a full page reload.
+Error Handling (Partially Implemented):

+Basic error handling is in place for API response issues and missing email credentials.
+More robust error handling for other potential issues can be added in the future.
+Next Steps
+Implement AJAX: Add AJAX functionality to the index.html template and Flask routes to provide a smoother and more interactive user experience.
+Enhance Error Handling: Improve error handling to provide more informative feedback to the user in case of various errors.
+Styling and UI/UX Improvements: Use CSS and potentially JavaScript to enhance the visual appearance and user experience of the chatbot interface.
+Testing and Debugging: Thoroughly test the application for different scenarios and fix any bugs or issues.
+Deployment: Once the application is fully functional and tested, deploy it to a web server so it can be accessed publicly.
-Prerequisites
+Prerequisites (unchanged)
-Python 3.x: Make sure you have Python 3 installed on your system.
+Python 3.x
-Required Libraries: Install the necessary libraries using pip:
+Required Libraries: requests, smtplib, Flask
-Bash
-pip install requests smtplib
-Use code with caution.

-API Key:
-You need an API key from a service like RapidAPI to access the fragrance expert AI.
+API Key: from a service like RapidAPI
-Replace the placeholder "abf60d6769msh5066b8a2895cb64p1e58bajsn326511ef8429" in the code with your actual API key.
-Email Credentials:
+Email Credentials: (if using email functionality)
-If you want to use the email functionality, you need to set up your email credentials:
-Gmail:
-Use your Gmail address and an app password generated specifically for this script.
-You might need to enable "Less secure app access" in your Gmail settings if you encounter authentication issues.
-Other Email Providers:
-Adjust the SMTP server and port settings in the send_email function accordingly.
-How to Run
+How to Run (updated)
 Set Up Environment Variables (Optional):

-If you prefer to store your email credentials securely, set the following environment variables:
+If using email functionality, set EMAIL_ADDRESS1 and EMAIL_PASSWORD1 Run the Script:
-EMAIL_ADDRESS: Your email address.
-EMAIL_PASSWORD: Your email password or app password.
-Run the Script:

 Execute the script from your terminal:
 Bash
-python your_script_name.py
+set FLASK_APP=Mainlead.py  # On Windows
+export FLASK_APP=Mainlead.py  # On macOS/Linux
+flask run
 Use code with caution.

-Interact with the Chatbot:

-The script will first provide some example questions and responses.
-Then, it will prompt you to enter your own fragrance-related questions.
-Type exit to quit the interactive session.
-Email Responses (Optional):

-After each response, you'll be asked if you want to email it.
-If you choose 'yes', enter the recipient's email address.
-The email will be sent with the subject "Fragrance Recommendation."
-Important Notes
-API Key: Ensure you have a valid API key and replace the placeholder in the code.
-Email Security: If you're using Gmail, consider using an app password for enhanced security.
-Error Handling: The script includes basic error handling, but you might want to add more robust error handling for production use.
-Customization: Feel free to modify the script to suit your specific needs, such as changing the email subject or adding more features.
-Disclaimer
-This project is for educational and demonstration purposes.
-Use it responsibly and respect the terms of service of any API you're using.
-Be mindful of email privacy and only send emails to recipients who have consented to receive them.
-Please let me know if you have any other questions or need further assistance with this project.
+Access the Web Application

+Open your web browser and go to http://127.0.0.1:5000/